ReedOei/Enki/README.md

 Sample code to solve [Problem 2](https://projecteuler.net/problem=2) on [Project Euler](https://projecteuler.net/):

 ```
-fib seq A B Limit is
+fib nums A B Limit is
     when A > Limit then empty.
-    otherwise then prepend A to fib seq B (A + B) Limit.
+    otherwise then prepend A to fib nums B (A + B) Limit.

-fib seq up to N is fib seq 0 1 N.
+fib seq up to N is fib nums 0 1 N.

 display as text sum of multiples of 2 in fib seq up to 4000000.

 ```